Bayfield, WI Practicum

-Each May, as part of the UW-Platteville School of Education, you’re invited to participate in a two-week faculty led study abroad to the United Kingdom.
-You will spend two weeks visiting a variety of rural and urban schools in Grantham, Leicester City and London, England as well as visits to Edinburgh, Scotland and Cardiff, Wales.
+You’re invited to participate in a two-week faculty led study abroad to the United Kingdom, where you will spend two weeks visiting a variety of rural and urban schools in Grantham, Leicester City and London, England as well as visits to Edinburgh, Scotland and Cardiff, Wales.
 Housed in beautiful and historic Harlaxton Manor, you will return with a greater understanding of international education and an expanded worldview.

 Act 31: American Indian Tribes